Natalie-2004/COMP2521_REVISION/comp2521_exe/Priority_Queue/PQ.md

     - left child ind: 2i
     - right child ind: 2i + 1
     - find a node' partents: i/2
 - Differences between Heaps and AVL tree: 1.
-No strict ordering 2.
+No strict ordering as long as the parent value is smaller than two childs sum 2.
 Represented as array, but but can be thought of as a tree for visualization

 Heap ADT:
 ```c